Azure/azure-sdk-for-net/sdk/communication/Azure.Communication.JobRouter/samples/Sample3_AdvancedDistributionAsync.md

 // In this scenario, we are going to create a simple PowerFx expression rule to check whether a worker can handler escalation or not
 // If the worker can handler escalation then they are given a score of 100, otherwise a score of 1
 // Create distribution policy
-var distributionPolicyId = "best-worker-dp-2";
+string distributionPolicyId = "best-worker-dp-2";
-var distributionPolicy = await routerAdministrationClient.CreateDistributionPolicyAsync(
+Response<DistributionPolicy> distributionPolicy = await routerAdministrationClient.CreateDistributionPolicyAsync(
     new CreateDistributionPolicyOptions(
         distributionPolicyId: distributionPolicyId,
         offerTtl: TimeSpan.FromMinutes(5),
         mode: new BestWorkerMode(scoringRule: new ExpressionRule("If(worker.HandleEscalation = true, 100, 1)"))));

 // Create job queue
-var jobQueueId = "job-queue-id-2";
+string jobQueueId = "job-queue-id-2";
-var jobQueue = await routerAdministrationClient.CreateQueueAsync(new CreateQueueOptions(
+Response<JobQueue> jobQueue = await routerAdministrationClient.CreateQueueAsync(new CreateQueueOptions(
     queueId: jobQueueId,
     distributionPolicyId: distributionPolicyId));

-var channelId = "general";
+string channelId = "general";

 // Create two workers
-var worker1Id = "worker-Id-1";
+string worker1Id = "worker-Id-1";
-var worker2Id = "worker-Id-2";
+string worker2Id = "worker-Id-2";

 // Worker 1 can handle escalation
-var worker1Labels = new Dictionary<string, LabelValue>()
+Dictionary<string, LabelValue> worker1Labels = new Dictionary<string, LabelValue>()
 {
     ["HandleEscalation"] = new LabelValue(true),
     ["IT_Support"] = new LabelValue(true)
 };

-var worker1 = await routerClient.CreateWorkerAsync(
+Response<RouterWorker> worker1 = await routerClient.CreateWorkerAsync(
     options: new CreateWorkerOptions(workerId: worker1Id, totalCapacity: 10)
     {
         AvailableForOffers = true,